xpgo/obsidian-folder-note-plugin/README.md

 ## Change log

+### 0.3.1

+- Fix the command key on Mac

 ### 0.3.0

 - Automatically generate card-view of folder overview (Experimental).
 - Add keyword {{FOLDER_BRIEF}} for generating the folder overview.

-### 0.2.5
+### 0.2.1 - 0.2.5

 - Fix folder and note name check for hiding.

-### 0.2.4
+(0.2.5)
 - Add settings option to hide or unhide folder note file.

-### 0.2.3
+(0.2.3)
 - Fix: failed to create note file when create a new folder.
+(0.2.2)
 - Change: change the default note name to \_about\_ because of folder rename problem.

-### 0.2.1
+(0.2.2)

-- Add: settings tab
+- Add: settings tab (0.2.1)
 - Note name and contents can be configured.
+(0.2.1)

 ## Plans for future